dictionaria/pydictionaria/docs/intro-git.md

    a project and are able to roll back and forth between the different versions.

-2. Different versions in parallel:  VCS's offer a mechanic called *branches*, which allow multiple versions of the same project to exists next to each other, each with their own history.
+2. Different versions in parallel:  VCS's offer a mechanic called *branches*, which allow multiple versions of the same project to exist next to each other, each with their own history.
 These branches can also merge changes from other branches to keep the whole project in sync.

 `git` is also a *distributed* VCS.
 This means that the project is not stored in *one* singular place; instead, every collaborator keeps an independent copy of the project on their computer.
 And everyone *pulls* the changes to the project from each other – in theory, at least.

-In practice people instead create a central repository somewhere on-line, which serves as *the* copy of the project; the one that everybody pushes their changes to and the one that everybody pulls from, if they want to get the most recent changes to the project.
+In practice people often create a central repository somewhere on-line, which serves as *the* copy of the project; the one that everybody pushes their changes to and the one that everybody pulls from, if they want to get the most recent version of the project.

 Some bigger projects host their `git` repositories on their own website, for example the [Linux kernel][linux-repos] or the [GNU project][gnu-savannah].